 7. Monitor your PC behaviour

-Some tools (especially online YouTube converters) require Java extension to fulfill the downloading tasks, but this is already old school.
+Some tools (especially online ones) require Java extension to fulfill the downloading tasks, but this is already old school.
 Programming is so advanced nowadays, that old Java-based applications seriously lose their modern competitors.
 So bypass the tools which offer you to install the Java applet together with it, as it’s really RAM-consuming tool that needs to be constantly updated.

-We hope you managed to find out how to choose a safe YouTube converter.
+We hope you managed to find out how to choose a safe freeware.
 Please don’t forget that you can download a secure YouTube to MP3 converter for free.

 And always use your common sense.
 If a program looks suspicious, ask about it at the comments below, we’ll be glad to help!